 Not only that, after the conference, you’ll get access to all the presentation recordings from the event—somewhere around 16 hours of recordings, yours to review whenever you like, as many times as you like…

-Here’s how it breaks down: With your $200 discount today, you attend the event for just $1195 and your companion joins you for just $795.
+Here’s how it breaks down: You attend the event for just $1195 and your companion joins you for just $795.

 But don’t wait that long to register.
 We can only seat so many in the conference hall and when all the seats are taken, that’s it.
 There’s no way we can add more.